Steven Bridges has a lot to say about demonetisation…

 I can't believe he linked me to the guidelines.
 Did he even read my email?!
 Missed the whole point. pic.twitter.com/ybZsjmab2p

 — Steven Bridges (@StevenBridges) November 11, 2017

-He replied to YouTube Support, saying that his videos don’t violate any of the guidelines and the fact that the videos have been reinstated, which is YouTube saying that he very clearly hasn’t broken any of the guidelines.
-But it seems that Steven has been set in a loop with YouTube continuing to resend the guidelines (even though he is clearly very aware of them).
+He replied to YouTube Support saying that his videos don’t violate any of the guidelines, and that the fact they have been approved for remonetisation demonstrates this.
+But it seems that Steven has been set in a loop with YouTube continuing to resend the guidelines, even though he is clearly very aware of them.